karelbilek/namecoin-files/README.md

 ==============
 Uploading works reliably **ONLY** on smaller files.

 Probably because I am abusing namecoind for something it is not meant to do :), for bigger files, it takes **ages** doing god-knows-what on bigger files.
+(Bigger meaning bigger than about 50 kB.)

 In short, when presented with 5 thousand name_firstupdate operations at the same time, `namecoind` starts to take inappropriate amount of resources and starts to be *really, really slow*.